bwgraves/doc-scrape-challenge/md/reject_plaintext_session.md

-# reject_plaintext_session undefined; Reject the request when the connection is not encrypted.
+# reject_plaintext_session undefined Reject the request when the connection is not encrypted.
 This
 restriction should not be used before the client has had a chance to negotiate encryption with the AUTH or STARTTLS commands.